wjl88/IDD-Fa19-Lab6/README.md

 **Describe what changes you made to the baseline chatbot here.
 Don't forget to push your modified code to this repository.**

+- Added random number generator to create new background at each conversation set.
+- Refactored code

 ## Record someone trying out your ChatBot

 **Using a phone or other video device, record someone trying out your ChatBot.
 Upload that video to this repository and link to it here!**